Adrienne Rich on Why an Education Is Something You Claim, Not Something You Get

 By Maria Popova

-In September of 1977, months before the publication of her exquisite Dream of a Common Language and exactly two decades before becoming the first and so far only person to refuse the prestigious National Medal of Arts in an act of remarkable political courage, Adrienne Rich stood before the graduating women at Douglass College and delivered one of the greatest commencement addresses of all time.
+In September of 1977, months before the publication of her exquisite Dream of a Common Language and exactly two decades before becoming the first and so far only person to refuse the prestigious National Medal of Arts in an act of remarkable political courage, Adrienne Rich stood before the graduating women at Douglass College and delivered a convocation speech that belongs among the greatest commencement addresses of all time.
 The speech, titled “Claiming an Education,” was eventually reprinted in On Lies, Secrets, and Silence: Selected Prose 1966–1978 (public library) — the same magnificent compendium of Rich’s writing that also gave us her timelessly beautiful exploration of how relationships refine our truths.

 What does it mean to “claim” an education, exactly?
 Like time, which is not something we make but something we find, Rich begins by arguing that education requires an element of active personal initiative:

 The first thing I want to say to you who are students, is that you cannot afford to think of being here to receive an education: you will do much better to think of being here to claim one.
 One of the dictionary definitions of the verb “to claim” is: to take as the rightful owner; to assert in the face of possible contradiction.
 “To receive” is to come into possession of: to act as receptacle or container for; to accept as authoritative or true.
 The difference is that between acting and being acted-upon, and for women it can literally mean the difference between life and death.

 Rich considers the gendered nature of academia’s substance, a lament that seems dated only if we choose to remain blind to the hidden currents still sweeping society.
 She captures this with devastating succinctness: